- February 19, 2020

 Adjust your Seat

 Your car seat should be as far away from the airbags as possible, even if you’re driving.
 Drivers should sit as far away from the airbags as possible while being able to comfortably reach the pedals and steering wheel.
-Car accident lawyers in Los Angeles say the reason to distance yourself from the airbags is to avoid an airbag injury.
+The reason to distance yourself from the airbags is to avoid an airbag injury.
 While these safety devices protect bodies from being thrown around in a forceful collision, they exert a lot of force themselves, which can result in burns and injuries.